medslatnia/Interest-Calculator/README.md

 # Interest Calculator
-This is a mobile app calculator that helps you find out your investesment worth withing chosen amout on years.
+This is a mobile app calculator that helps you find out your investesment worth withing chosen amout of years.

 To find 'main.dart' code: lib>main.dart